Find a course

 Construction Career Package

-Developed following feedback from diving contractors, this HSE Commercial Diver Training – the Construction Career Package – SAVE £3,388 with FREE full-board accommodation and extra skills and certifications - book now
+Developed following feedback from diving contractors, this HSE Commercial Diver Training Package includes extra skills and certifications - book now!

 This commercial diver training package was developed following feedback from diving contractors, on the skills and knowledge employers are looking for you to have when starting your new career as a commercial diver.
 As well as giving you the essential HSE commercial diver qualifications to work both inshore and offshore, and the underwater and surface tools training that we include as part of those qualifications, this course also contains additional construction training in welding, burning, rigging and slinging training plus FREE extras highlighted below.
 This combination gives you an excellent range of skills to ensure you can maximise new opportunities as you start in your new career.